kdschmidt1/Sail_Instrument/Readme.md

 These two vectors are mandatory for calculation of the laylines.
 The boatspeed Matrix is only used for calculation of VPOL (interpolated speed for actual condition based on polar-data)

-If there are "APPARENT" Winddata in the input stream it calculates and stores:
+If there is "APPARENT" Winddata in the input stream it calculates and stores:
 ·

 | Value | Format | Storename | Description |